 Pay Resident Tuition Rates

 Depending on your circumstances, you and your dependents may be eligible for resident tuition rates.
 In accordance with RCW 28B.15.012, Edmonds College offers resident tuition status for eligible students.
-Check out the information below for more information on residency requirements, visit the Edmonds College residency information page, or contact Entry Services.
+Check out the information below for more information on residency requirements, visit the Edmonds College residency information page, or contact Enrollment Services.